A new census of dust and polycyclic aromatic hydrocarbons at z=0.7-2 with JWST MIRI: Introduction

-Owing to its prevalence and being accessible by various IR telescopes, the $\sim 7-8$\,{\um} mid-IR emission is calibrated as a practical and useful indicator of obscured luminosity and SFR in the metal-rich star forming galaxies regime \citep{peeters04,calzetti07,kennicutt09,rujopakarn13,shipley16}.
-This calibration is often combined with unobscured tracers, such as UV and optical emission lines, to provide total SFR estimation \citep{kennicutt12}.
-At $z\sim 1-3$, known as cosmic noon, the 7.7\,{\um} PAH emission was captured by Spitzer/MIPS 24\,{\um} \citep{rieke04}, making it a widely-used tracer of obscured luminosity and SFR to advance our knowledge about SFR evolution and the star-forming main sequence \citep{reddy08,elbaz11,rujopakarn13,whitaker12b,shivaei15a,shivaei17}, obscured fraction \citep{reddy10,whitaker17}, and IR luminosity function \citep{perez-gonzalez05,lefloch05,magnelli11}, as well as to study PAH characteristics themselves \citep{shivaei17}.
+Owing to its prevalence and being accessible by various IR telescopes, the $\sim 7-8$\,{\um} mid-IR emission is calibrated as a practical and useful indicator of obscured luminosity and the star formation rate (SFR) in the metal-rich star-forming galaxies regime \citep{peeters04,calzetti07,kennicutt09,rujopakarn13,shipley16}.
+This calibration is often combined with unobscured tracers, such as UV and optical emission lines, to provide a total SFR estimation \citep{kennicutt12}.
+At $z\sim 1-3$, known as cosmic noon, the 7.7\,{\um} PAH emission was captured by \textit{Spitzer}/MIPS 24\,{\um} \citep{rieke04}, making it a widely used tracer of obscured luminosity and SFR to advance our knowledge about SFR evolution and the star-forming main sequence \citep{reddy08,elbaz11,rujopakarn13,whitaker12b,shivaei15a,shivaei17}, obscured fraction \citep{reddy10,whitaker17}, and IR luminosity function \citep{perez-gonzalez05,lefloch05,magnelli11}, as well as to study PAH characteristics themselves \citep{shivaei17}.
 However, MIPS confusion noise \citep{dole04} inevitably constrained these studies to more IR-bright, dusty, and massive galaxies at cosmic noon.
-While some studies employ sophisticated stacking techniques to extend the dynamic range to lower-mass galaxies, this approach, by definition, sacrifices information about the properties of individual galaxies.
+While some studies employ sophisticated stacking techniques to extend the dynamic range to lower-mass galaxies, this approach by definition sacrifices information about the properties of individual galaxies.